What Is Human Capital? How It Can Shape America's Future

 Education in America

 America is ignoring the theory of human capital.
-Between 2010 and 2014, U.S. spending on elementary and high school education declined by 3%, according to the Organization for Economic Cooperation and Development's annual report of education indicators.
-It wasn't because of declining student levels.
-Those grew by 1%.
-Meanwhile, other developed countries increased spending by 5%.
+Between 2010 and 2014, U.S. spending on elementary and high school education declined by around 3%, according to the Organization for Economic Cooperation and Development's annual report of education indicators.
+Meanwhile, other developed countries increased spending.

 Among Americans aged 25-34, only 44% have a college-level education.
 That's lower than in 11 other countries.
 On the other hand, 66% of South Korea's young people are college educated.